Submissions

 1. General guidelines

 All manuscripts including references, tables and figure legends should be typed double-spaced on one side of the paper with 12 font size and Times New Roman format, with at least 25mm margin.
-The manuscript should be numbered consecutively beginning from the title page followed by the abstract, text, acknowledgments, references, tables and legends.
+The manuscript should be page-numbered consecutively beginning from the title page followed by the abstract, text, acknowledgments, references, tables and/or figures with their legends.
+Lines should be numbered in all sections of the manuscript.

-All manuscripts should be accompanied by a cover letter from the corresponding author which specifies the following:
+All manuscripts should be accompanied, as mentioned above, by a submission form from the corresponding author and signed by all other coauthors, which specifies the following:

 1. The type of submission.

-2. The name of corresponding author and his/her complete mailing address, telephone and fax numbers.
+2. The name of corresponding author and his/her complete e-mail address, and phone number.

 • A statement by the corresponding author certifying that all coauthors have seen and agreed to the contents of manuscript and that the submitted work has not been considered for publication or published previously.